Davit Kiria: ONE Championship

 On May 18, 2020, it was reported that Kiria had signed with ONE Championship.
 He is set to make his promotional debut against 2019 ONE Featherweight Kickboxing World Grand Prix Champion Giorgio Petrosyan at ONE Championship: Fists Of Fury on February 26, 2021.
 Kiria lost the fight by unanimous decision.

 Kiria faced Enriko Kehl in the quarter-finals of the 2021 ONE Kickboxing Featherweight World Grand Prix at ONE Championship: First Strike.
 Kiria won by first-round technical knockout.
 Kiria was booked to face Sitthichai Sitsongpeenong in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE: Only the Brave on January 28, 2022.
 Kiria lost by unanimous decision.

 Kiria faced Mohammed Boutasaa at ONE 157 on May 20, 2022.
 He lost the fight by unanimous decision.

 Kiria faced Mickael Pignolo for the vacant NDC -72 kg championship at Nuit Des Champions 29 on November 19, 2022.
 He captured the vacant title by a second-round knockout.

 Kiria faced Johannes Baas at Mix Fight Championship on December 3, 2022.
 He won the fight by unanimous decision.

+Kiria faced the ONE Muay Thai Featherweight World Champion Tawanchai P.K.
+Saenchaimuaythaigym in a kickboxing bout at ONE Fight Night 13 on August 5, 2023.
+He lost the bout in the third round due to his right arm being broken whilst attempting to block a left body kick from Tawanchai.

+Kiria faced Ouyang Feng at Wu Lin Feng 2024: 12th Global Kung Fu Festival on January 27, 2024.
+He lost the fight by a second-round technical knockout.

+On February 8, 2024, it was announced that Kiria would be one of sixteen participants of the K-1 World MAX 2024 - World Tournament Opening Round where he would face Thananchai Sitsongpeenong on March 20, 2024.
+Kiria later withdrew from the tournament, as he was unable to secure a visa.